 An extensive catalogue of professionally shot images.

-The Learning Environments Immersion Lab gives academic and professional staff the opportunity to explore and develop virtual reality experiences for teaching and learning, research and engagement.
+The Learning Environments virtual reality lab gives academic and professional staff the opportunity to explore and develop virtual reality experiences for teaching and learning, research and engagement.

 Getting started with virtual reality development